aptos-foundation/AIPs/README.md

 ## Layer
 * Framework
 * Core (Blockchain)
+* Gas
+* Cryptography
+* Platform

 ## Providing Feedback on an AIP
 * Follow the discussion in the corresponding AIP issue
 * If you were designing this change, what would you want to communicate?
 Is it being communicated in the AIP?
 * As a community member, how are you impacted by this change?
 Does it provide enough information about the design and implementation details to assist with decision making?

+## Notice regarding rejected or stale AIPs
+* If an AIP Author is not actively engaging in their PR's and Issues, they will be closed after 14 days due to inactivity.
+* If an AIP has been rejected, please review the feedback provided for further guidance.